MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-yodlee-bank-feeds.md

 * Allows up-to-date information about bank transactions from within [!INCLUDE[d365fin](includes/d365fin_md.md)].
 * Supports manual as well as automatic bank feeds.
 * Enables outsourcing of payment reconciliation to an accountant by providing access to bank statements.

+## <a name="available-bank-feeds"></a>Available Bank Feeds
+You can check whether a bank is supported by setting up and connecting to the Envestnet Yodlee Bank Feeds service.
+The bank will appear on the list if it is supported by Envestnet Yodlee.

 For more information, see [Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).